KnorpelSenf/typegram/README.md

 Check out [the default.d.ts file](https://github.com/KnorpelSenf/typegram/blob/master/default.d.ts).

 Note that interfaces other than the ones mentioned above are unaffected by the customization through `MyInputFile`.
-They can simply continued to be imported directly from `typegram`.
+They can simply continue to be imported directly from `typegram`.

 ## Where Do the Types Come from